 Consumer Confidence, Present Situation, and Future Expectations.
 These three measures offer multiple insights into consumer attitudes.
 The U.S. measures are compiled from a national monthly survey of 5,000 households and are published by The Conference Board, Inc. The survey for Massachusetts is conducted in a similar manner and the results are published by the Mass Insight Corporation, based on quarterly polling of 500 adult residents of Massachusetts.
 The "Present Situation" index measures consumers' appraisal of business and employment conditions at the time of the survey.
 The "Future Expectations" index focuses on consumers' expectations for six months hence regarding business and employment conditions, as well as expected family income.
 The overall "Consumer Confidence" index is a weighted average of the two sub-indices.
 Although the U.S. measures are compiled by a different source than the Massachusetts measures, according to the Federal Reserve Bank of Boston the numbers are generally comparable.
 A score of 100 is considered neutral.

 According to the Conference Board, consumer confidence nationally reached a six year high point of 111.9 in July 2007, followed by an all time low of 37.4 in January 2009.
-It rose to 54.5 in August 2009, but its rise is currently stalled, with a most recent score of 52.9 in December 2009.
+It recovered to 54.8 by May 2009, and has since fluctuated between a low of 46.4 in February 2010 and its most recent measured value of 57.9 in April 2010.
 The Massachusetts index has been significantly higher than the U.S. index since both reached their lowest point in January 2009.
-The Mass Insight Corporation reported that the Massachusetts index rose substantially from 38.0 in January 2009, the lowest index since Mass Insight began tracking it in 1991, to 61.0 in October 2009.
-More recent data for Massachusetts were not available as of the close of data for this document.
-The following table and chart detail the recent record of these measures.
+The Mass Insight Corporation reported that the Massachusetts index rose substantially from 38.0 in January 2009, the lowest index since Mass Insight began tracking it in 1991, to 73.0 in January 2010, its most recent measured value.
+The following table and graph detail the recent record of these measures.

-Consumer Confidence, Present Situation, and Future Expectations for Massachusetts and the U.S. January 2001 - October 2009 (1985=100)
+Consumer Confidence, Present Situation, and Future Expectations for Massachusetts and the U.S. January 2001 - January 2010 (1985=100)